Adekoreday/Korey.IO/content/blog/configuring-daily-rotating-file-logging-system-in-nodejs.md

 		maxFiles:  '14d'
 	})
 ```
-- logg file will be created with name application-date.log
+- log file will be created with name application-date.log
--  loggs will be saved into a log folder in our root directory
+-  logs will be saved into a log folder in our root directory
-- Each log file will contain the loggs of the application in a day
+- Each log file will contain the logs of the application in a day
-- After a day the logg file will be zipped to keep our growing file system in check
+- After a day the log file will be zipped to keep our growing file system in check
-- After 14days we'll configure our loggs to be archived.
+- After 14days we'll configure our logs to be archived.

 For the winston logger we have various log level which are
 ```js